contreraskallens/Sound-Systematicity-IDS/README.md

 # Sound-Symbolism-IDS
-Sound symbolism in the Intercontinental Dictionary Series
+Sound systematicity in the Intercontinental Dictionary Series